Bram-Hub/NanoNav/docs/source/usage.rst

    :height: 100
    :alt: OpenMV connected symbols

-After you can see the green arrow, you should be able to see the Arduino as an external drive in FileExplorer (Windows), Finder (Mac), or the equivalent for your Operating System.
+When the Arduino is connected (as indicated by the green arrow), you should be able to find the Arduino as an external drive in FileExplorer (Windows), Finder (Mac), or the equivalent for your Operating System.
-It will likely be named "NO NAME" and should contain a `main.py` and `README.txt` file.
+It will likely be named "NO NAME" or "USB Drive" and should contain a `main.py` and `README.txt` file.

 .. note::
    You must copy the the files (not the folder) from :download:`nanonav_starter.zip </../../tests/installation_check/nanonav_starter.zip>`